PIANOS FOR PEOPLE

 Antonio Foster, Teacher

-Piano Accompanist, Bandleader, and Musician, Antonio Foster was born on September 6, 1995 to Terry Anderson and Kennie Stidmon in St. Louis, MO.
-In his youth he was inspired by his grandmother, who was a church pianist, to learn piano.
+Piano Accompanist, Bandleader, and Musician, Antonio Foster was born in 1995 to Terry Anderson and Kennie Stidmon in St. Louis, MO.
+In his youth he was inspired to learn piano by his grandmother, who was a church pianist.
+Antonio's passion for jazz led him to Central Visual and Performing Arts High School and Jazz St. Louis’ JazzU Program.
+Under the mentorship of East St. Louis native Reggie Thomas, he honed his skills, emerging as one of St. Louis’ top jazz pianists and keyboardists.
 Throughout his career, Foster has played for churches and jazz groups.
 Today he continues to educate students and perform with many local artists in the St. Louis area.

 Eric Anthony, Teacher